Skip advert

 If you’re not after thrills from your compact executive car, though, then the Audi is a great all-rounder that feels solid and sure-footed with plenty of traction, even if you don’t go for the quattro four-wheel drive that’s only available with the diesel engine.

 One thing to note is that, due to its hybrid system, the diesel has a less pleasant feel to the brake pedal.
-The petrol cars have a more progressive action, but the diesel feels like you’re almost instantly up against a resistance, so it’s harder to modulate and gradually feed in the stopping power.
+The petrol cars have a more progressive action, but the diesel feels like you’re almost instantly up against resistance in the brake pedal travel, so it’s harder to modulate and gradually feed in the stopping power.

 On the motorway